lcamp118/liftoff-assignments/P2-Project_Outline/README.md

 ### Features

-User Signup- Allow users to create an account to save their routines and access pre-built routines Routine creation – Choose a pre-made routine or user can create their own routine.
+1. User Signup- Allow users to create an account to save their routines and access pre-built routines

+2.Routine creation – Choose a pre-made routine or user can create their own routine.
 They will need to choose their activities and bedtime

-Activity creation – Users can create custom activities.
+3. Activity creation – Users can create custom activities.
 Users will need the name of the activity, duration, and a picture.
 If user doesn’t provide a picture a default picture will be provided.

-Print a routine – This feature will allow a user to create a pdf copy of their routine which allows them to print it.
+4. Print a routine – This feature will allow a user to create a pdf copy of their routine which allows them to print it.

 ### Technologies

-What languages and technologies will you use to build your application?
-For example, for the Blogz application from Unit 2, the technologies would be:
-TBD
+Java
+Springboot
+Gradle

 ### What I'll Have to Learn